ministryofjustice/make-recall-decision-ui/docs/lint-tests.md

 ### Run E2E tests against local containers
 All dependencies will be mocked, including upstream APIs used by make-recall-decision-api, and HMPPS Auth.

-Set the CYPRESS_USERNAME and CYPRESS_PASSWORD env vars in the [.env.sample](./.env.sample) file when you copy it to .env.
+Set the CYPRESS_USERNAME, CYPRESS_PASSWORD, CYPRESS_USERNAME_SPO and CYPRESS_PASSWORD_SPO env vars in the [.env.sample](./.env.sample) file when you copy it to .env.
 You can obtain the username and password from the team.

 Run all services:
 ```